Fer-Jg/TownyAdvanced-Spanish/Default-Config.yml.md

 resident_settings:
   # player is flagged as inactive after 1 hour (default)
   inactive_after_time: 1h
-  # if enabled old residents will be kicked and deleted from a town
+  # if enabled old residents will be deleted, losing their town, townblocks, friends
   # after Two months (default) of not logging in
   delete_old_residents:
     enable: 'false'
     deleted_after_time: 60d
     delete_economy_account: 'true'
+    # When true only residents who have no town will be deleted.
+    delete_only_townless: 'false'
   # The name of the town a resident will automatically join when he first registers.
   default_town_name: ''
   # If true, players can only use beds in plots they personally own.